Thomas-cj/Data_in_the_wild_2025/README.md

 4. Run *4_gender_database_creation.ipynb* to generate duckdb database using the cells marked with database creation

-5. Unknown gender analysis can be reproduced by running *Unknown_gender_analysis.ipynb* with *gender_db.duckdb* in the main project directory
+5. Unknown gender analysis can be reproduced by running *5_Unknown_gender_analysis.ipynb* with *gender_db.duckdb* in the main project directory

-6. Annotation validation can be reproduced by running *validation.ipynb* in the validation directory
+6. Statistical analysis can be reproduced by running *6_statistical_analysis.ipynb* with *gender_db_duckdb* in the main project directory

-7. Statistical analysis can be reproduced by running  *7_statistical_analysis.ipynb* with *gender_db_duckdb* in the main project directory
+7. Annotation validation can be reproduced by running *validation.ipynb* in the validation directory